Veneration: Evangelical-Lutheranism and Anglicanism

+Reformed Christianity and Methodism

-In Reformed churches, veneration is sometimes considered to amount to the sin of idolatry, and the related practice of canonization amounts to the heresy of apotheosis.
-Reformed theology usually denies that any real distinction between veneration and worship can be made, and claims that the practice of veneration distracts the Christian soul from its true object, the worship of God.
+In Reformed churches, veneration is sometimes considered to amount to the sin of idolatry, and the related practice of canonization to amount to the heresy of apotheosis.
+Reformed theology usually denies that any real distinction between veneration and worship could be made, and claims that the practice of veneration distracts the Christian soul from its true object, the worship of God.
 In his Institutes of the Christian Religion, John Calvin writes that "(t)he distinction of what is called dulia and latria was invented for the very purpose of permitting divine honours to be paid to angels and dead men with apparent impunity".

 Bible

 In terms of venerating relics of saints, two verses are frequently mentioned:

 'Once while some Israelites were burying a man, suddenly they saw a band of raiders; so they threw the man's body into Elisha's tomb.
 When the body touched Elisha's bones, the man came to life and stood up on his feet.'
 (2 Kings 13:21, NIV).

 'God did extraordinary miracles through Paul, so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured and the evil spirits left them.'
-(Acts 19:11-12: NIV).
+(Acts 19:11–12: NIV).